International Federation for Family Health

-For the past 41 years, the International Federation for Family Health (IFFH) has supported local professionals and organizations in the development, adaptation, replication and implementation of innovations in the fields of maternal, neonatal and child health, contraception technologies, and primary healthcare delivery systems.
+Over the past 40 years IFFH has supported local professionals and organizations in the development, adaptation, replication and implementation of innovations in the fields of maternal, neonatal and child health, contraception technologies and primary healthcare delivery systems.

-The aim of the organization is to increase access to adequate healthcare, reduce the cost of illness to families and communities, and improve public health.
-We do this through the advancement of community-based solutions that address the behavioral, social, economic, technological and environmental factors that determine the health of people in resource-poor areas.
+The aim of the organization is to increase access to adequate healthcare, reduce the cost of illness to families and communities, and improve public health through the advancement of community-based solutions that address the behavioral, social, economic, technological and environmental factors that determine the health of people in resource poor areas.

-After 37 years, more than 120,000 primary health workers, village midwives and community medical service personnel have been trained in 180 training centers by over 300 local physicians (MBBS and MD) in ten states of India.
-This effort has produced a strong and reliable network of trained community health workers and led to the creation of a wide variety of community-based health initiatives that function that the local village level.
+After 37 years, over 80,000 primary health workers, village midwives and community medical service personnel have been trained in 180 training centers by over 300 local physicians (MBBS and MD).

-National health programs rely on local Nonprofit Organizations and Community Health Workers to supply needed woman and manpower to organize and implement national health initiatives at the grassroots level.
+Every national health program relies on local Nonprofit Organizations and Community Health Workers to supply needed woman and manpower to organize and implement national health initiatives at the grass roots level.

 DELIVERING THE WOMAN AND MAN POWER FOR HEALTH PROGRAMS AND PARTNERSHIPS

 Local Rural Community Health Workers build partnerships with national and state governments and health-related NGOs for organizing local volunteers for National Public Health Programs